 Dr Benedict Docherty

-Having recently completed my PhD at the University of Leeds, I joined the Department of Politics at Sheffield in September 2017.
-My thesis research – ‘Liberal vanguards and the sustainability of the solidarist international society typified by the Responsibility to Protect’ - was funded by a POLIS Award (2012-2015) as well as British International Studies Association Founders’ Fund Award (2015).
+I joined the Department of Politics at Sheffield in September 2017.
+My PhD research – ‘Liberal vanguards and the sustainability of the solidarist international society typified by the Responsibility to Protect’ - was funded by a POLIS Award (2012-2015) as well as British International Studies Association Founders’ Fund Award (2015).
 Broadly speaking my research interests are the English School, Intervention, the Responsibility to Protect, the United Nations Security Council and Great Power diplomacy.

 I have been an active member of the British International Studies Association having served two terms as a Co-convenor of the Postgraduate Network (2013-2015) and as the PGR representative on the Intervention & R2P Working Group (2015-2016).
 During 2013-2016 I worked with colleagues on an ESRC funded seminar series, ‘The Responsibility to Protect and Prosecute: The Political Sustainability of Liberal Norms in an Age of Shifting Power balances’ and subsequently assisted with the launch of the European Centre for the Responsibility to Protect in December 2016.

 Hedley Bull wrote that: ‘It is better to recognise that we are in darkness than to pretend that we can see the light.’
 (1977: 320).
 As a teacher I see my role as conveying this to students while developing their critical understanding of the literature and their ability to apply it so as to gain greater insight into the everyday realities of international relations.
-For 2017-18 I am the module leader for POL232 Contemporary US Foreign Policy and also teach alongside colleagues on:
+In addition to supervising undergraduate dissertations and research projects, my teaching for 2018-19 includes:

 My research examines how the P3 states (France, the UK and USA) practically resolve tensions between their liberal preferences for or practices of intervention, and the humanitarian solidarism of contemporary international society typified by the Responsibility to Protect (2005).
 I specially examined the crises in Côte d’Ivoire, Libya and Syria (2010-2012), as cases in which there was a tension between intervention and interference, between humanitarian intervention under the auspices of Responsibility to Protect (R2P) and liberal intervention combining civilian protection/mass atrocity prevention with democracy and human rights promotion.